Znasif/WhatsAI/README.md

-# whatsAI - Agentic GenAI Interface with Google Gemini
+# WhatsAI - Agentic GenAI Interface with Google Gemini for Blind Users

 ## Overview
 whatsAI is an AI-powered interactive assistant designed for blind and low-vision users, leveraging Google Gemini and Meta Ray-Ban smart glasses.
 The system enables hands-free interaction with real-world objects using finger counting gestures to dynamically guide the AI's responses.